 Coconut Flour Pumpkin Muffins (Gluten-Free, Paleo, Vegetarian)

-- 4 Tbsp. coconut oil or butter, melted
+- 4 Tbsp. refined coconut oil , or butter, melted

-- 1 cup honey, maple syrup, Rapadura sugar OR palm sugar (for a low-sugar version, use 1/2 cup sweetener and 40 drops liquid stevia.)
+- 1 cup raw honey , maple syrup, Rapadura sugar OR coconut sugar (for a low-sugar version, use 1/2 cup sweetener and 40 drops liquid stevia.)

 - 1 tsp. ground cinnamon

 - ¼ tsp. ground mace, or pumpkin spice

 - Blend together the eggs, butter (or oil), pumpkin or squash, sweetener, cinnamon, mace, salt and vanilla.

 - Combine coconut flour with baking powder and whisk into batter until there are no lumps.
 Use a stick blender for speed.

 - Decorate muffin tops with a pecan or shredded coconut, if you wish.